-Many of us are in this situation, and it can be difficult to make the time to exercise.
+Many of us are in this situation, and it can be difficult to take the time to exercise.
 Working out is still possible, however.

-If your child or children are young, either ask your partner to keep an eye on them while you work out, or take them along with you in a jogging stroller when walking, jogging, or running.
+If your child or children are very young, either ask your partner to watch them while you work out or take them along with you in a jogging stroller when walking, jogging, or running.

-If you regularly take your kids to ballet class, karate class and the like, rather than sitting around waiting for them to finish, pack your running shoes and walk or run around the neighborhood.
+If you regularly take your kids to ballet class, karate class, and the like, rather than sitting around waiting for them to finish, pack your running shoes and walk or run around the neighborhood.

 4) Exercising makes me tired

-Things will get better though.
-Regular physical activity promotes energy and will, over time, result in you having far more energy than you did when you were inactive.
+Things will get better.
+Regular physical activity promotes endurance and will, over time, result in you having far more energy than you did when you were inactive.

-By gradually building the pace and length of your workouts you won’t exhaust yourself, and you will be less likely to incur an injury, both things that could cause you to give up.
+By gradually building the pace and length of your workouts, you won’t exhaust yourself, and you will be less likely to incur an injury, both things that could cause you to give up.

 It’s also helpful to experiment with exercising at different times of the day to find what suits you best.